JimmyKenMerchant/raspi_pico/README.md

 * Caution that this project needs an analogue circuit to receive and output the audio signal, i.e., a DC bias on receiving, low-pass filters on outputting (in case of stereo outputting, this project outputs audio signals from two PWM channels).

+* Pedals decides the middle point of the wave by the moving average.
+The number of moving average is fixed.
+The more number is slow to move the middle point.
+Whereas, the less number is fast, but is effected by the large peak of the wave.

 * ADC0 inputs an audio signal.
 Whereas ADC1 and ADC2 input values of potentiometers to control effects.

 * "pedal_buffer" is a just buffer with -18.06dB (Loss 8) to 18.06dB (Gain 8).
 This also implements a noise gate with -60.2dB (Loss 1024) to -36.7dB (Loss 68) in ADC_VREF.
 ADC_VREF is typically 3.3V, and in this case the gate cuts 3.2mVp-p to 48mVp-p.
 The noise gate has the combination of the hysteresis and the time counting after triggering.
 I set the hysteresis is the half of the threshold, and the time counting is fixed.
 Note that the time counting effects the sustain.
+ADC0 is for the audio input, ADC1 is for the loss or the gain, and ADC2 is for the noise gate.

 ## Technical Notes